-for suspended pupils, where they have capacity.
+for suspended pupils, again where they have capacity.
+This is a direct arrangement between the provider and the school.

 Park Aspire Pupil Referral Unit (PRU)